-Ref Initials Organisation Document name Paragraph Policy Comments Suggested modifications Officer Response 202.13 RM Bedworth & District Horticultural Council Allotment Strategy 2012- 2022 and 2017- 2033 4.9 4.9 Key Considerations: The case for maintaining, promoting and protecting allotments is a strong one, on public health and environmental grounds as well a means of enhancing community cohesion.
-Any policy decision must have full regard to the very considerable benefits they bring to the individual and the wider community.
-The main issues arising are: Need to link to the health services to provide support for people for whom allotment growing would improve their health.
-Schools could benefit from more formal access to allotments and be supported to have growing areas on schools premises.
-Need to work with disability groups to identify how best to ensure provision is made for their needs.
+Ref I Initials Organisation Document name Paragraph Policy Comments Suggested modifications Officer Response 202.13 RM Bedworth & Allotment 4.9 4.9 Key Considerations: The case for maintaining, promoting and The Council's Parks District Strategy 2012- protecting allotments is a strong one, on public health and and Open Space Team Horticultural 2022 and 2017- environmental grounds as well a means of enhancing community deal with allotments Council 2033 cohesion.
+Any policy decision must have full and are currently regard to the very considerable benefits they bring to the individual carrying out a new and the wider community.
+The main issues arising are: Allotment Strategy.
+Need to link to the health services to provide support for people for The comments from whom allotment growing would improve their health. this response have \cdot Schools could benefit from more formal access to allotments and be been passed to that supported to have growing areas on schools premises.
+Team. \cdot Need to work with disability groups to identify how best to ensure provision is made for their needs.
 Need to ensure people from ethnic groups are able to access allotments and consider celebrating their culture through food and growing.
-Need to demonstrate the value to Allotment Associations of being more community facing.
-Support provision of communal facilities on allotment sites or connections with nearby facilities.
-Explore opportunities to develop local enterprises between Allotment Associations & Community Groups (Contributing excess stock to food banks, Café's, Kitchens etc.) Support allotment open days.
-Identify sites with significant wildlife interest or potential and the contribution to biodiversity that plot holders can realistically be expected to make.
-Provide guidance on best management practice for hedgerows, standard / pollard trees, set aside allotments, ditches, banks and compost heaps.
-Consider whether cost is of more significance to some people than others.
-The Council's Parks and Open Space Team deal with allotments and are currently carrying out a new Allotment Strategy.
-The comments from this response have been passed to that Team.
+Need to demonstrate the value to Allotment Associations of being more community facing. · Support provision of communal facilities on allotment sites or connections with nearby facilities.
+Explore opportunities to develop local enterprises between Allotment Associations & Community Groups (Contributing excess stock to food banks, Café's, Kitchens etc.) · Support allotment open days. · Identify sites with significant wildlife interest or potential and the contribution to biodiversity that plot holders can realistically be expected to make. • Provide guidance on best management practice for hedgerows, standard / pollard trees, set aside allotments, ditches, banks and compost heaps. • Consider whether cost is of more significance to some people than others.
+4.9 None of these main issues have been addressed.